 I hope these tips on buying electric guitars make your purchasing choice easier.
 Feel free to ask us further questions by contacting us through the website, or calling on 0421 705 150.

 Buying Electric Guitars – What to buy?

 Okay, this one should be pretty easy – the most awesomely amazing rockin’ electric guitar you can.
 The red ones make you play faster too.
 When buying electric guitars I recommend setting a budget and trying all guitars within $400 of that price range.
-You will be surprised what discounts you may be able to receive when buying electric guitars.
+Don’t be afraid to ask for the best price the store can offer once you have found the one!

 Buying Electric Guitars – Who are you buying for?

 Are they a beginner?
 Is it someone that has started on a cheap acoustic and now needs something better?
 Or someone requiring a professional standard guitar for studying VCE?
-What style of music are they interested in?
-Some guitars are built to suit certain sounds.
+What style of music are they listen to?
+Guitars are made to suit certain sounds.
 Find out what brand of guitar your/their favourite players use.
 There will be something appropriate in your budget.
 Buying electric guitars can be a game of patience.
 Wait until the perfect one comes along.

 Buying Electric Guitars – How much to spend?

 The most commonly asked and hardest to answer question I receive on this topic.
 I recommend to spend as much as you possibly can.
 If it means waiting and saving 6 more months to get that guitar you really have your heart set on, DO IT!!
 Avoid buying electric guitars in a guitar buying frenzy.
 Trust me, I have been there, done that and regretted it.
 Below will give you a guide of what you can get within your budget: